 If the total of certain federal itemized deductions exceeds your Wisconsin standard deduction, you may claim the Wisconsin itemized deduction credit.

 Complete Schedule 1 on page 4 of Form 1NPR to see if you can claim the credit.
-Schedule 1 lists the specific deductions to use from federal Schedule A (see exceptions on next page).
+Schedule 1 lists the specific deductions to use from federal Schedule A (see Exceptions below).